 Peace of mind for parents of a child with asthma

-- Frustrated – with healthcare professionals because you can’t get an asthma diagnosis if your child has suspected asthma, or your child is resisting taking their medicines.
+- Frustrated – with healthcare professionals because you can’t get an asthma diagnosis if your child has suspected asthma, or with your child if they’re unhappy about taking their medicines

 - Overwhelmed – by the responsibility of caring for your child with asthma.